stompie222/To-Do-List-Website/README.md

 ## Live Demo

-You can access the live demo of my to-do list website here: (still struggling to host it online so others can access it remotely, any help is appreciated )
+You can access the live demo of my to-do list website here: https://stompie222.github.io/To-Do-List-Website/

 ## Features